Smithay/smithay/README.md

 - **High-level:** You should be able to not have to worry about gory low-level stuff (but Smithay won't stop you if you really want to dive into it).

+## Getting started

+If you want to learn how to build a compositor with smithay, consider this [getting started](https://github.com/Smithay/smithay/blob/master/GETTING_STARTED.md) guide.

 ## Anvil